bibleexchange/courses/book-of-romans/001_doctrinal/802_those-in-christ-have-received-the-spirit-of-adoption.md

 - New American Standard Bible: If Christ is in you, though the body is dead because of sin, yet the spirit is alive because of righteousness.

-#### Because of the The Holy Ghost’s Work, I am Alive 8:11
+#### Because of the The Holy Ghost&apos;s Work, I am Alive 8:11

 > Romans 8:11&mdash;But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you.

 The Holy Ghost raised Jesus from the dead.
 The Holy Ghost quickens the mortal body of those He dwells in.
 The mortal body that is subject to death is made alive by the Holy Ghost.

-Christ in us and His life and Righteousness abounding in us is evidence of our faith and of Christ’s works within us.
+Christ in us and His life and Righteousness abounding in us is evidence of our faith and of Christ&apos;s works within us.

-Quicken - vitalize - bring to life – make alive
+Quicken - vitalize - bring to life &mdash; make alive

 A. The Spirit gives life by freeing the believer from sin and death.
 B. The Spirit gives life by doing what the law could not do.